skyprolk/Fontoshan-English-Handwrite/README.md

 ## License Information

 This font is released under the Free for Commercial Use License.
-Please refer to the LICENSE.txt file for detailed licensing information.
+Please refer to the [LICENSE.md](https://github.com/skyprolk/Fontoshan-English-Handwrite/blob/main/LICENSE.md) file for detailed licensing information.

 ## Installation